buildpacks/docs/content/docs/for-platform-operators/tutorials/lifecycle/_index.md

 {"Reference":"","Image":"cnbs/sample-stack-run:jammy","Extend":false,"target":{"os":"linux","arch":"amd64"}}
 ```

-Now if you check the `layers` directory, you should have a `analyzed.toml` file with a few null entries.
+Now if you `cat ./layers/analyzed.toml`, you should see a few null entries, a `run-image` section that records the provided name provided, and the found `os/arch`.

 #### Detect

 In this phase, the `detector` looks for an ordered group of buildpacks that will be used during the `build` phase.
-The `detector` requires an `order.toml` file being present in the `root` directory, which you could derive from `builder.toml` in the `samples` directory while removing the deprecated `stack` section as follows:
+The `detector` requires an `order.toml` file to be provided.
+We can derive an order from `builder.toml` in the `samples` directory while removing the deprecated `stack` section as follows:

 ```text
 cat "${CNB_SAMPLES_PATH}/builders/jammy/builder.toml" | grep -v -i "stack" | sed 's/\.\.\/\.\./\./' > order.toml